amandoabreu/amandoabreu.github.io/_posts/2022-02-12-fixed-error-or-ccseh-26.md

 # How to fix error \[OR-CCSEH-26]

+## Wise.com virtual card

+[Wise.com](https://wise.prf.hn/click/camref:1011ltUt7) allows you to make a virtual card that works very well with google.
+This is the simples solution.

 ## Paypal

-The known fixes right now include using [paypal](https://paypal.com/) to make the payment.
+One of the known fixes right now include using [paypal](https://paypal.com/) to make the payment.

 ## Tired of google?